mkexc/ESP32-Door-Alarm/README.md

 - 1.1: Alarm Manager is now a standalone webapp, with full iOS favicon,app icon and splashscreen support.
 (Android soon/not tested, as I don't have an Android device right now.)
 Save to homescreen to get the standalone webapp.
+- 1.2: Polished iOS PWA.
+Changed Partition scheme with a custom made one.

 ## Compiling in Arduino IDE